Effective Meat Preservation Methods: Techniques for Quality and Safety

 While traditional methods have their charm, modern technology has brought us new ways to preserve meat.
 These methods are quick, convenient, and highly effective.
 They allow us to keep meat fresh for longer periods, without the need for additives or extensive processing.

 Refrigeration and freezing are the most common modern preservation methods.
 They slow down the growth of bacteria, extending the shelf life of the meat.
+However, low-temperature preservation requires reliable refrigeration and freezing equipment, which can be a challenge in areas with limited access to electricity.
 Vacuum sealing is another popular technique.
 It removes air from the packaging, preventing oxidation and freezer burn.

 Refrigeration and Freezing: The Cold Facts